-- 14. An approved regulator which discharges both regulatory and representative functions must state the amounts raised by the practising fee that will be: - a. allocated to the regulatory body; and - b. retained by the approved regulator. - 15.
-An approved regulator must clearly set out: - a. the programme of activity to which the practising fee will be applied; and - b. which permitted purpose(s) each activity is for. - 16.
-If an approved regulator intends to apply amounts raised by the practising fee to an activity for multiple purposes, one or more of which is not a permitted purpose, the approved regulator must explain: - a. the reason why the amount or activity could not be delineated to only be applied for permitted purpose(s); and - b. the basis on which the approved regulator is satisfied that this application of the practising fee will nonetheless comply with section 51(2) of the Act.
+- 15. An approved regulator which discharges both regulatory and representative functions must state the amounts raised by the practising fee that will be - a. allocated to the regulatory body; and - b. retained by the approved regulator. - 16.
+An approved regulator must state how the application of the practising fee will comply with section 51(2) of the Act by clearly setting out - a. the programme of activity to which the practising fee will be applied; which permitted purpose(s) each activity is for; and - where an activity is for permitted purposes and non-permitted purposes, explain why the approved regulator is of the opinion the application of the fee to that activity is nonetheless in compliance with section 51(2) of the Act.